laffra/pava/README.md

 # How does Pava work?

-Pava execution happens in two steps:
-1. The Java classpath is processed.
-For each class file found on the classpath:
+Pava execution happens in two steps.
+In the first phase, before anything really runs, the Java classpath is processed and classfiles are transpiled.
+During this phase, for each class file found on the classpath, Pava performs the following steps:

   * Load the class file
   * If needed, create a Python module with the same name as the Java package
   * Generate a Python class in the module